yiangmeng/aws-react-native-amplify-workshop/setup/README.md

-# Setup
+# Lab 1: Setup
 We will be using React-Native and [Expo](https://expo.io) to develop our mobile app.
 The React-Native application is pre-created for you (using `create-react-native-app` method).
 We will be using the Expo client on your mobile device to preview the app as we build it.
 Expo has two main components - the Expo development server and the mobile client.
 We will run a React Native and expo development server inside a docker container on [AWS Cloud9](https://aws.amazon.com/cloud9/).

 <img src="../img/rn-expo.png" width="800">